Musk asks Twitter followers whether he should sell 10% of Tesla stock - Up News Info

 His tweet raised some eyebrows in the world of finance.

-“We are witnessing the Twitter masses deciding the outcome of a $25B coin flip,” Venture investor Chamath Palihapitiya wrote on Twitter in response to Musk’s tweet.
+“We are witnessing the Twitter masses deciding the outcome of a $25B coin flip,” Venture investor Chamath Palihapitiya wrote on Twitter.

 “Looking forward to the day when the richest person in the world paying some tax does not depend on a Twitter poll,” Berkeley economist Gabriel Zucman tweeted.